This documentation website doesn’t support Internet Explorer. Please visit our old documentation to find what you’re looking for.

 If you do not like having to recompile Nginx then there are several alternatives you can choose:

-- Use the Phusion Passenger APT repository (for Debian, Ubuntu) or the YUM repository (RPMs for Red Hat, CentOS) to install Passenger and Nginx.
+- Use the Phusion Passenger APT repository (for Debian, Ubuntu) or the YUM repository (RPMs for Enterprise Linux) to install Passenger and Nginx.
 Through our APT/YUM repository, we provide a Passenger-enabled Nginx package that uses the same structure as the Nginx package provided by the OS.
 This means that you will be able to use the

 servicescript, your config files are at places where you expect them, etc.